KodenejmBerni/prgb_pkg/README.md

 There is a need to check if there are exceptional cases in which package content do not work correctly.
 After that, the version of package will be fixed and upgraded to 1.0 marking the stable release.)**_

 _Prgb-pkg_ is a Python package containing wrapper class for iterable objects.
-The main reason of its creation, is to provide comfortable and intact tracking of progress in python `for` loops.
+The main reason of its creation, is to provide comfortable and intact tracking of progress in python `for` loops, like in _tqdm_.
-Thanks to output information being put in dedicated GUI there is a clean possibility to use wrapper class in already iterated wrapper.
+Thanks to output information being put in dedicated GUI the console output is undisturbed and
-In other words: wrappers can be nested.
+kept clean even when you print out information during iterating.
+There is a possibility to use wrapper class in already wrapped loop.
 Input iterable object does not have to be `Sized`, but if it is the case some progress information can not be obtained.
 Package does not use any dependiences.